Mars Oxygen ISRU Experiment (MOXIE)

 The SOXE operates at 800° C, requiring a sophisticated thermal isolation system, including input gas preheating and exhaust gas cooling.
 There are O2 exhaust and CO2/CO exhaust streams, which are then analyzed to verify O2 production rate and purity and for process control.
 The electrical current through the SOXE is a direct result of the oxide ions transported across the electrolyte, and provides an independent measurement of O2 production rate.

 Based on conversion efficiency calculated from flow rates and composition measurements, SOXE control parameters such as CO2 input flow rate, temperature, and applied voltage are used to optimize O2 production under Mars environmental conditions.
 The cooled exhausts are then filtered to satisfy planetary protection requirements and vented from the Rover.
-Process control for the two phases, CAC and O2 generation, is performed by the MOXIE electronics (ELX).
+Process control for the two process steps, CAC and O2 generation, is performed by the MOXIE electronics (ELX).
 Process telemetry is reported to the Rover for downlink.